 - SmartSite needle-free valve, manufactured by Alaris Medical Systems (Creedmoor, NC).
 The SmartSite needle-free valve is a three-piece component for use in intravenous drug-delivery sets.
 It eliminates the need for additional access components, resulting in reduced risk of bacterial contamination and greater patient comfort.
 Named a 1998 MDEA winner in the category of Medical Components.

 Implant and Tissue-Replacement Products

-- Dermagraft-TC skin replacement, manufactured by Advanced Tissue Sciences (La Jolla, CA).
+- Dermagraft TransCyte skin replacement, manufactured by Advanced Tissue Sciences (La Jolla, CA).
 Dermagraft-TC skin replacement is a bioengineered human dermal tissue combined with a synthetic epidermal layer for use in burn treatment.
-The design of the productís sterile cassette system facilitates seeding and growing of cells, cryogenic storage, shipment, and preparation for surgical use.
-Supply and design credit to IDEO Product Development (Palo Alto, CA).
+The design of the products sterile cassette system facilitates seeding and growing of cells, cryogenic storage, shipment, and preparation for surgical use.
+Supply and design credit to IDEO Product Development (Palo Alto, CA + Chicago, IL).

 - Combination Cartridge, manufactured by Diametrics Medical Inc. (Roseville, MN).
 The Combination Cartridge is a single-platform, multitest, point-of-care blood analysis unit.
 Named a 1998 MDEA winner in the category of Clinical Laboratory Products.

 UniFluidics hydraulics module, manufactured by Bayer Diagnostics (Tarrytown, NY).
 Integrating liquid pathways, valves, reaction chambers, heaters, optical cuvettes, connections, and plug-in interfaces into a precision-designed system, the UniFluidics hydraulics module is a core component of the Bayer Advia 120 blood-analyzing system.
 Named a 1998 MDEA winner in the category of Medical Components.